-Figure 6.6: Reduce-mostly modified grep
+Figure 6.6: Job run time for reduce-mostly applications

-6.4.4 Experiments with Other Workload
+6.3.4 Results for Other Workload

-Besides compute-intensive applications.
-We also ran jobs of other types to comprehensively evaluate our approaches.
+Besides compute-intensive applications, we also ran jobs of other types to comprehensively evaluate our approaches.

-Network-Intensive Workload: We wrote a distributed web crawler mr-wc.
-Its input is a set of URLs of the webpages to download.
+Network-Intensive Workload: We wrote a distributed web crawler mr-wc, whose input is a set of URLs of the webpages to download.
 Mr-wc does not have reduce phase; and its map tasks download web pages and save them into HDFS.
 Network is the most critical resource for mr-wc.
-Lemur project published a data set of unique URLs [2].
-We use a small portion of it as the input of mr-wc.
+Lemur project published a data set containing approximately 500 million unique URLs [3].
+We selected a portion of it randomly as the input of mr-wc.
+If most pages downloaded by each task are hosted by the same server, the variation of server response time can result in the severe skew of crawling tasks.
+To mitigate the issue, we shuffled the input URLs so that each task fetched pages from different domains and workload was better balanced.
 The same testbed as above was used.
-In our tests, each map task downloaded 400 web pages and the number of map tasks was set to 35, 70, 105 and 126 for different runs, so the system workload was 25%, 50%, 75% and 90% respectively.
-Fig. 6.7(a) shows the execution time.
-For native Hadoop, the execution time of mr-wc is not significantly impacted by the workload, which implies spare resources cannot be utilized.
-In contrast, resource stealing expands the usable resources of running tasks by creating more threads to concurrently download webpages.
-Execution time is shortened drastically by 61%, 45%, 21% and 23% respectively.
+In our tests, each map task downloaded 2000 web pages and the total number of download pages was 112k, 224k, 336k and 404k, which means the number of map tasks was 56, 112, 168 and 202 respectively.
+So the system workload was 25%, 50%, 75% and 90% respectively.
+Fig. 6.7 shows job run time.
+For native Hadoop, the run time of mr-wc is not significantly impacted by the workload, which implies spare resources cannot be utilized.
+In contrast, resource stealing expands the used resources of running tasks by creating more threads to download webpages in parallel.
+Run time is shortened drastically by 66%, 37%, 24% and 15% respectively.